jwkunz/my_first_python_game/lessons/3_zmq_ports.md

 ## Scope

-* Beginner students grades 7 - 12 with no prior programming expierence
+* Students with a basic understanding of the python language
 * 15 minutes of reading
 * 15-30 minutes of lab